Politics of Panama: Elections

-Political Culture
+Political culture

 The dominant political parties in Panamanian history have been the PRD and the Panameñista (former Arnulfista Party).
-These parties were founded by charismatic and strong political enemies, Omar Torrijos (PRD)—the deceased father of former president, Martín Torrijos—and Arnulfo Arias (Panameñista/Arnulfista), late husband of the ex-president, Mireya Moscoso.
+These parties were founded by charismatic and strong political enemies, Omar Torrijos (PRD), the deceased father of former president, Martín Torrijos, and Arnulfo Arias (Panameñista/Arnulfista), late husband of the ex-president, Mireya Moscoso.
 Even though these leaders died years ago, their aura is revived by their followers, and they are present in every election.

-Corruption
+The United States Agency for International Development (USAID)'s website ranks Panama at 0.83/1 for democracy, but only 0.5/1 for political corruption.

 Panamanians have been working to root out the after-effects of several decades of military rule since the country's return to democracy in 1989.
 In 2020, it was reported that Panama loses approximately 1% of its GDP every year to corruption, including government corruption.
 However, the country is working to improve its democracy, and in July 2020, two ex-presidents of the country (Ricardo Martinelli and Juan Carlos Varela) were questioned over their involvement in the Odebrecht bribery scandal.
 Martinelli was eventually released after being found not guilty, but was subsequently re-arrested on charges of money laundering.
 Two sons of Martinelli (Luis Enrique and Ricardo Alberto Martinelli) were also charged with bribery and money laundering by the United States.
 In August 2020, Panama joined forces with the United States to form a joint task force to root out money laundering.

 However, despite the work being done, much still remains to be accomplished, and the International Trade Administration notes that corruption remains the largest hurdle for businesses wanting to invest in the country.